Where We Be

 You don't always know ahead of time what travel experiences are going to be meaningful

-to you, but for us, dipping our feet in the waters of the Sea of Galilee was a special moment
+to you, but for us, dipping our feet in the Sea of Galilee was a special moment

 Capernaum & Sea of Galilee, Israel